Happiness therapy: new study aims to ease anxiety in transplant survivors

 Summary

-This study tests a positive psychology program (PATH) for 400 adults who received a stem cell transplant.
-The program aims to reduce anxiety and depression and improve quality of life.
-Participants will be randomly assigned to the program or usual care, and their symptoms will be compared after 10 weeks.
+This study tests a positive psychology program called PATH for people who have had a stem cell transplant.
+The goal is to see if it can reduce anxiety and depression and improve quality of life.
+About 400 adult survivors will be randomly assigned to the program or usual care.
+The program involves phone-based exercises focused on gratitude, kindness, and other positive skills.

 Disclaimer Read more